-On the upper levels, you’ll enjoy tasters while smelling some of the main ingredients (hops, malted barley, etc) before making it to the Gravity Bar for your free pint of Guinness.
+On the upper levels, you’ll enjoy tasters while smelling some of the main ingredients (hops, malted barley, etc) before making it to the Gravity Bar for your FREE pint of Guinness.
 Not only is it an excellent way to sample the country’s signature drink, but the information is incredibly well-presented and I thoroughly enjoyed just walking through the Storehouse and learning about the long legacy of this ruby red beer (just one of the many fun facts I learned on the tour).

 Tickets to the Guinness Storehouse run €18.50-22(depending on time of day) and can be booked on the half-hour from 9am to 6pm every day of the week.
 I would highly recommend going in the morning, as we pretty much had the place to ourselves and were able to enjoy our free pint in the Gravity Bar in front of beautiful views rather than hordes of people.
 To get to the Storehouse, catch the red LUAS (tram) line to the Fatima stop and then walk about 5min (should cost €2.85 from most places in the city).

-Join a free walking tour of the city
+6 | Free walking tour of the city

 Probably the very first thing you should do upon arrival in Dublin is join a free walking tour to get your bearings and learn about the long and fascinating history of this city.
 The tour runs about 3-3.5 hours, including a break for lunch/shopping in Temple Bar, and takes in the Dublin Castle, Dubh Linn Gardens, Christ Church Cathedral, the Temple Bar area, the River Liffey, and Trinity College, among other things.
 Obviously it’s a lot to cover in just a few hours, so it’s best to think of it as a sampling of the city, to see what there is and then come back to a few points of interest for a more in-depth look.

 Walking tours depart every day from out front of the Abbey Court Hostel (around 10.45am and 2.15pm) or 15min later from 35 Liffey Street Lower, on the north side of the Ha’penny Bridge.
 You can reserve your spot online, but it’s also fine to just show up and join the group.